Today we will be looking at two of Dyson’s cheaper offerings when it comes to cordless vacuum cleaners – the Dyson V6 and V7.

 The new design solves that issue for debris sticking on the mesh filter.
 When you pull the lever, the outer shell of the dust cup goes down with a shroud pushing the dirt down.

-The new system is more hygienic and easier to clean.
+The new system is more hygienic and easier to dispose of dirt.

 Maintenance costs of the V6 vs. V7